twoixter/ansicolors/README.md

 $ php myscript.php > output_file.txt
 ```

 And you can be sure no ANSI codes will mangle your output.
-Perfect for logging to file, for exmple, or using `less` to paginate.
+Perfect for logging to file for example, or using `less` to paginate.

 ## License